Want 2019 to be the year you master your finances? Our top 4 tips will help you get to where you want to be.

 Few things can make your heart feel fit to burst with possibilities like the new year.
 It’s a fresh start.
 365 days of new opportunities.
 And mastering your finances can certainly help you get closer to your goals and resolutions.

 When it comes to your finances there are 4 main areas to look at: your bills, your accounts, your debts and your savings.
-So now the festivities of 2017 are behind us, here’s what you can do to get your finances in top shape in 2018.
+Here’s what you can do to get your finances in top shape in 2019.

 1. Give your bills a makeover